Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Housing Equity Indicators Dashboard: Data Sources, Methods, and Definitions
+Housing Equity Indicators Dashboard: Methodology and Data Sources

 Overview

 Oregon Revised Statute (ORS) 456.602 outlines a set of statewide housing equity indicators that Oregon Housing and Community Services (OHCS) must publish to support the Oregon Housing Needs Analysis (OHNA).
-The ORS states that OHCS shall produce the following indicators for each city with more than 10,000 population, to the extent that the department can determine, define, or estimate:
+The ORS states that OHCS shall produce the following indicators for each local government with a population of more than 10,000, to the extent that the department can determine, define, or estimate:

-1. Housing outcomes, such as cost burden and availability of housing units to own or to rent, and housing condition for various demographics, including race or ethnicity, disability status, English proficiency and age;
+1. Housing outcomes, such as cost burden and availability of housing units to own or to rent, and housing conditions for various demographics, including race or ethnicity, disability status, English proficiency, and age;

 2. Housing types produced and overall land efficiency of existing and new housing;